MattpLawrence/Text-Editor/README.md

 ### -Motivation:

-The motivation behind this project was to make a complete chat application where gamers could connect with other people who play the same games they do.
+The motivation behind this project was to create a text editor for writing code in that could be used through the browser or as downloaded and used offline as a PWA.

-### -Problems Solved:

-Using Node.js and MySQL I was able to setup a database that would allow the addition of users and their preferred game info.
-I used a table diagram to help map out the organization of table data.
-Using Socket.io i was able to push chat information to all users in the same chat, this was something we wanted to do without having to refresh the page.
-In order to authenticate login sessions I use Express-sessions to create and update sessions when a user logs in or out.

 ### -What was Learned:

-I learned how to use socket.io to set up web sockets to transfer messages without having to update the webpage.
-Additionally how to set up routes to and from the frontend and database to relate information and display it appropriately.

-### -Technologies Used:

-1. Heroku and JawsDB to host the live application.
-2. Mysql2 and Sequelize to maintain the database.
-3. Express.js and Socket.io for middleware.
-4. CSS, Bootstrap, and Handlebars for the front end user interface.
+I learned how to set up Progressive Web Applications in a way that they can be used offline and retain information.
+This application uses a cache for data retention while offline, and the browser's database otherwise.

 ## Table of Contents: